sum-catnip/hungry_valentine/README.md

 # howto play
 use your tools (left side) with the keyboard keys 1-4 to process the ingredients and complete the recipes (bottom left side).

+There is no progress indicator because i totally ran out of time.

 Every recipe only has one of each ingredient.
 Using the wrong tool will waste the ingredient.

 # Recipes